ivanursul/ivanursul/_posts/2024-01-01-developing_a_high_accuracy_fall_detection_device.markdown

 ### BMP-388 Sensor

-The BMP-388 is a high-precision barometric pressure sensor that measures altitude changes.
+The BMP-388 is a high-precision barometric pressure sensor that measures atmospheric pressure to determine altitude changes.
 Detecting rapid altitude changes can help distinguish between falls and other types of movements.
+While it might seem that a barometer wouldn't be sensitive enough to track small altitude variations of 10-20 centimeters—the typical distance involved in a person's vertical movement during a fall—my experiments have shown otherwise.

+Despite common assumptions, the BMP-388 sensor is capable of detecting these subtle changes.
+I conducted tests where the sensor accurately tracked the altitude variations associated with a fall.
+This sensitivity allows the device to capture the rapid descent during a fall event, providing an additional layer of data to improve detection accuracy.
+By integrating barometric pressure readings, we enhance the system's ability to differentiate between falls and other activities, such as sitting down or bending over, which might not involve significant altitude changes.

 ## 3D-Printed Case Design
 ![](assets/images/open_scad.gif?style=centerme)